 Renaissance and Reformation 1400-1600: Van Eyck, Michelangelo, Titian and more.
 Community Questions Early Renaissance in Italy The engineering of Brunelleschi's dome, the naturalism of Donatello’s David, and the humanism of Botticelli’s Birth of Venus each help define the Early Renaissance in Italy.
 Northern Renaissance Northern Europe’s wealthy merchants and nobles supported the art of van Eyck, Bosch, Dürer, Bruegel, and Holbein; art that invites us back to their world.
 High Renaissance in Florence and Rome Michelangelo's Sistine Ceiling, Leonardo’s Last Supper, and Raphael's Stanza frescos shape our understanding of Western culture even today.
 The Renaissance in Venice Petrarch called Venice a "mundus alter”—another world.
 Here Bellini, Giorgione, and Titian made art as brilliant as the light that plays off the city's canals.
 Mannerism The Mannerist style developed in the courts of the Italian elite.
 It built on Renaissance naturalism but distorts and deceives to delight its highly educated audience.
-The Protestant Reformation Why are there so many Protestant denominations (Baptist, Presbyterian, Pentecostal, etc.)?
+Reformation and the Counter-Reformation Why are there so many Protestant denominations (Baptist, Presbyterian, Pentecostal, etc.)?
 The early 16th century, a time when the Roman Catholicism was largely unchallenged in Western Europe, holds the answer.